 How to Prepare the Salad

 Cut watermelon into thin wedges and remove the rind.

 Slice apple into thin matchstick strips and place into a bowl of cold salted water.
 When ready to assemble, remove from water and pat dry with paper towels.

 Over medium-low heat, toast pine nuts in a dry pan until golden brown.
 Stir and move frequently to avoid burning.
 Once they are ready, remove quickly from the pan.

 Wash mint leaves and shake dry.
 Tightly roll them together and then thinly slice into ribbons.

-In a small jar, add all the ingredients – tamari, lime juice, rice malt syrup and olive oil together.
-Shake well and serve.
+In a small bowl, add all the ingredients – tamari, lime juice, rice malt syrup and grapeseed oil together.
+Mix well.